shakeel-faiz/SharedNotes/Req.md

 Inside each folder, there is one `index.md`.

-This index.md file is the english version which we translate to different languges.
+This `index.md` file is the **English Version** which we translate to different languges.
 [Please check this](https://github.com/OpenizePtyLtd/blog.fileformat.com/tree/main/content/Fileformat.Blog/2025-03-21-the-best-xml-parsers).

 We want the agent to: